 - itchy throat

 Pollen allergies may occur throughout the year.
 Tree pollens are common in late winter and early spring, followed by grasses in late spring and summer.
-Then towards the end of the summer allergies from the pollen released by weeds are more common.
+Then towards the end of the summer allergies from the pollen released by weeds such as ragweed are more common.